Coursera Website Redesign

 Higher Expectations For Virtual Learning Pose As A Challenge

-With student’s now expecting more from the online learning experience, meeting those expectations to support their growth can be challenging.
+With student’s now expecting more from their online learning experience, meeting those expectations to support their growth can be challenging.

-This situation highlights the necessity to explore effective strategies to adequately support student growth, in this evolving landscape.
+This creates the necessity to explore effective strategies to adequately support student growth.

 Why Redesign Coursera's Website?

-I conducted a competitive analysis to compare Coursera with three of its’ competitors, and focused on four main criteria, which were crucial for evaluating the user experience:
+I conducted a competitive analysis, comparing Coursera’s website to three of its’ competitors, SkillShare, Khan Academy, and Udemy, focusing on four main criteria, which were crucial for evaluating the user experience:

 Competitors